bkonkle/chef-cookbooks/_sources/nextsteps.txt

 This will create the */var/www/construction* directory on your server, and copy the *index.html* file to it.
-From this point, you should be ready to run the deploy, access your server, and marvel at your delightful landing page.
+From this point, you should be ready to run the sync, access your server, and marvel at your delightful landing page.